lnanhkhoa/bhvr-boilerplate/.serena/memories/tailwind_css_v4_integration.md

 # Tailwind CSS v4 Integration Pattern

 ## Architecture Philosophy
-The BHVR boilerplate follows a peaceful pattern where Tailwind CSS v4 is imported **once** at the application level, not in shared packages.
+The BHVR creative follows a peaceful pattern where Tailwind CSS v4 is imported **once** at the application level, not in shared packages.

 ## Key Principles